OutSystems/docs-product/src/ref/errors-and-warnings/errors/locked-module-error.md

 :   `The <1-Click Publish/Delete module> started by <user> at <time> can't proceed because there is an ongoing <operation>, started by <user> at <time>, that is locking '<module>' module.`

 Cause
-:   The 1-Click Publish or Delete module operation your are trying to execute failed because another user or process was already executing an operation over the same module.
+:   The 1-Click Publish or Delete module operation you are trying to execute failed because another user or process was already executing an operation over the same module.
 Possible ongoing operations are:

     * 1-Click Publish
     * Delete the module